Alan Clark of the Rotary Club of Franklin County A.M. is the District Governor 2022-2023.

 A prolific writer and enthusiastic reader, he holds a B.S. and M.Ed. from MTSU and a Doctorate in Education from the University of Tennessee Knoxville, and is a graduate of the U.S. Army War College.
 He is an active member in the Franklin County Chamber of Commerce, the Highland Rim Scottish Society (Clan Fraser), American Legion Post 44 in Winchester, and the Murfreesboro Chapter of the Military Officers Association of America.
 He is also a member of a group of local philosophers who meet regularly at Land and Lake Market to solve world problems and drink coffee.

 Clark lives in Estill Springs, Tennessee, with beautiful wife Shirley Maxwell Clark.
 He still plays racquetball, tennis, golf, enjoys travel, music, kayaking, and boating on Tims Ford Lake, and plays drums and bass guitar in his spare time.

 The Governor's Team

-Susie is a charter member of the Rotary Club of Cookeville Sunset, was the club's president in 2016-2017, and currently serves the District as Assistant Governor for the Cookeville, Cookeville Breakfast, Cookeville Sunset, Jamestown and Livingston clubs.
+Susie is a charter member of the Rotary Club of Cookeville Sunset, was the club's president in 2016-2017.
 She was selected as a District's Rotarian of the Year in 2020.